What is your digital footprint?

 Your digital footprint is always growing – so we explore how you can keep it under control

-Data, as the saying goes, is very much “the new oil” in a business landscape driven by insights and optimisation, with information serving as the currency that keeps everything moving.
+As the saying goes, data is very much “the new oil” in a business environment fuelled by optimisation and insights.
+Here, information serves as the currency that ensures everything keeps moving.

-While you might easily give away your data without meaning to by signing user agreements and ignoring terms of service, it’s also easy to fall into the trap of giving away too much about yourself on social media sites.
-In today’s age, we all need to be much more conscious about our digital footprints, and the impressions we leave behind as we surf the web.
+Although you may easily relinquish your data without meaning to by ignoring terms of service and signing user agreements, there is also the danger of falling into the trap of providing too much information about yourself on social media websites.
+In the modern era, we should all be more conscious about our digital footprints, and the impressions we leave in our wake as we browse the web.

 The definition of a digital footprint